intersective/app/docs/workflows/auth-workflows.md

 ### General logic

+- Get stack infomation when naviagte to app from url.
+- Save stack information in local storage.
 - Use Core API to validate registration link.
 - Use Core API to Register the new user to the system.
 - Use Login API to authenticate user.